Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition: Concluding Remarks

-We establish the local in time existence and uniqueness of maximal pathwise solutions in Sobolev spaces to the $2D$ stochastic hydrostatic EE and hydrostatic NSE with multiplicative noise.
-These models are ill-posed in Sobolev spaces in the deterministic case, thus we impose the local Rayleigh condition on the initial data to overcome such ill-posedness.
+We establish the local in time existence and uniqueness of maximal pathwise solutions in Sobolev spaces to the 2D stochastic hydrostatic Euler equations with multiplicative noise.
+In the deterministic setting, this model is known to be ill-posed in Sobolev spaces; we address this issue by imposing a local Rayleigh condition on the initial data.

-Unlike other SPDEs (e.g., \cite{debussche2011local,brzezniak2021well}), the Galerkin system is not suitable as an approximation scheme here since the key cancellation \eqref{eqn:cancellation} is not valid for the Galerkin system (see Remark \ref{rmk:cancellation} for more details).
-We overcome this difficulty by considering the viscous PEs (i.e., hydrostatic NSE with full viscosity) as the approximation scheme.
+Unlike many other SPDEs (e.g., \cite{debussche2011local,brzezniak2021well}), the Galerkin system is not suitable as an approximation scheme here since the key cancelation \eqref{eqn:cancellation} is not valid for the Galerkin system (see Remark \ref{rmk:cancellation} for more details).
+We overcome this difficulty by considering the horizontally viscous PEs as the approximation scheme.
 In order to obtain a pathwise solution that is continuous in time with desired regularity, we first smooth the initial data by projecting it onto the spaces with finite Fourier modes, to obtain a sequence of smooth solutions.
-Then we develop an abstract Cauchy theorem to prove that this sequence will converge to a solution with desired regularity with an a.s. positive stopping time.
-Our Cauchy theorem is analog to the one that has been established in some previous works \cite{glatt2009strong,glatt2014local}.
+Then we develop an abstract Cauchy theorem to prove that this sequence will converge to a solution with desired regularity with an a.s.\ positive stopping time.
+Our Cauchy theorem is analogous to the one that has been established in some previous works \cite{glatt2009strong,glatt2014local}.
 However, our functional spaces are more complicated due to the involvement of the local Rayleigh condition, and we need to perform more delicate analysis to prove our abstract Cauchy theorem.

-In the hydrostatic NSE case, we change the modified system by placing a less regular norm $\|u\|_{s-2}$ in the cut-off function $\theta_\rho$ in order to establish the pathwise uniqueness (see Remark \ref{rmk:s-2} for more details).

-This work gives the first result concerning the existence and uniqueness of solutions to the stochastic hydrostatic EE and hydrostatic NSE in Sobolev spaces, and the first result on the existence of pathwise solutions to these models.
+This work gives the first result concerning the existence and uniqueness of solutions to the stochastic hydrostatic Euler equations in Sobolev spaces, and the first result on the existence of pathwise solutions to this model.